my-knowledge-base-123/development-standards/laravel/development-standards.md

 This article provides a set of development standards and rules to Laravel developers, for the purpose of:

 - Productivity Improvement: Avoid the waste of "decision time".
-- Style Uniform: Uniform the coding styles and strategies of the development team.
+- Uniform: Uniform the coding styles and developing strategies.
 - Error Reducing: Reduce the error chance made by developers.

-> Standards and rules in this article are designed for large and complex Vue.js projects, while some of them are
+> Standards and rules in this article are designed for large and complex Laravel projects, while some of them are
 > considered too strict or redundancy for simple projects.
 Please make wise choice to avoid over-configuration and
 > over-designing.

-## # Philosophy
+## # Concepts

-> - DRY (Don't Repeat Yourself): Don't write duplicated logic.
-If a logic is used multiple times, it should be decoupled
+> - DRY (Don't Repeat Yourself): Don't write duplicated logics.
+If a logic is used multiple times, you should consider
-    / refactored.
+    to decouple/refactor it.
 > - COC (Convention Over Configuration): Give preference to methodologies that recommended by the framework.
 Don't
     over-configure.
-> - KISS (Keep it Simple, Stupid): Write code that is simple, readable, understandable and maintainable.
-Annotate
+> - KISS (Keep it Simple, Stupid):Make your code simple, readable, understandable and maintainable.
+Annotate complex
-    complex code properly.
+    code properly.
 Don't over-design.
 > - Chef's Recommendation: Don't DIY if there is an existing solution provided by experienced sponsors.
 > - Official Advice: Give preference to solutions that are recommended officially.